Felix Bloch: Career and research

 Bloch remained in European academia, working on superconductivity with Wolfgang Pauli in Zurich; with Hans Kramers and Adriaan Fokker in the Netherlands; with Heisenberg on ferromagnetism, where he developed a description of boundaries between magnetic domains, now known as Bloch walls, and theoretically proposed a concept of spin waves, excitations of magnetic structure; with Niels Bohr in Copenhagen, where he worked on a theoretical description of the stopping of charged particles traveling through matter; and with Enrico Fermi in Rome.

 In 1932, Bloch returned to Leipzig to assume a position as Privatdozent (lecturer).
 In 1933, immediately after Adolf Hitler came to power, Bloch left Germany out of fear of anti-Jewish persecution, returning to Zurich before traveling to Paris to lecture at the Institut Henri Poincaré.

-In 1934, the chairman of Stanford Physics invited Bloch to join the faculty.
+In 1934, the chairman of the Physics Department of Stanford University invited Bloch to join the faculty.
 Bloch accepted the offer and emigrated to the United States.
 In the fall of 1938, Bloch began working with the 37 inch cyclotron at the University of California, Berkeley, to determine the magnetic moment of the neutron.
 Bloch went on to become the first professor of theoretical physics at Stanford.
-In 1939, he became a naturalized citizen of the United States.
+He became a naturalized U.S. citizen in 1939.

 During World War II, Bloch briefly worked on the atomic bomb project at Los Alamos.
 Disliking the military atmosphere of the laboratory and uninterested in the theoretical work there, Bloch left to join the radar project at Harvard University.

-After the war, he concentrated on investigations into nuclear induction and nuclear magnetic resonance, which are the underlying principles of MRI.
+After the war, Bloch concentrated on investigations into nuclear induction and nuclear magnetic resonance, which are the underlying principles of MRI.
 In 1946, he proposed the Bloch equations, which determine the time evolution of nuclear magnetization.
-He was elected to the National Academy of Sciences in 1948.
 Along with Edward Purcell, Bloch was awarded the Nobel Prize in Physics in 1952 for his work on nuclear magnetic induction.

 When CERN was being set up in the early 1950s, its founders were searching for someone of stature and international prestige to head the fledgling international laboratory, and in 1954 Professor Bloch became CERN's first director-general, at the time when construction was getting under way on the present Meyrin site and plans for the first machines were being drawn up.
-After leaving CERN, he returned to Stanford University, where he in 1961 was made Max Stein Professor of Physics.
+After leaving CERN, Bloch returned to Stanford University, where in 1961 he was made Max Stein Professor of Physics.
+He retired from Stanford in 1971.

-In 1964, he was elected a foreign member of the Royal Netherlands Academy of Arts and Sciences.
-He was also a member of the American Academy of Arts and Sciences and the American Philosophical Society.

 Family

 On 14 March 1940, Bloch married Lore Clara Misch (1911–1996), a fellow physicist working on X-ray crystallography, whom he had met at an American Physical Society meeting.
 They had four children, twins George Jacob Bloch and Daniel Arthur Bloch (born 15 January 1941), son Frank Samuel Bloch (born 16 January 1945), and daughter Ruth Hedy Bloch (born 15 September 1949).

 Bloch died on 10 September 1983 in Zurich at the age of 77.
+In 2025, Bloch's family donated his Nobel Prize medal to CERN.